CCB Building

 Credits

 Project by Proyectual Studio.
-The building was realised with a network of local artisans and builders from Cuenca, highlighting the value of collective craftsmanship and place-based knowledge.
+The building was realised with a network of local artisans and builders from Cuenca.